vdchoi/theratcave.github.io/_pages/support-us.md

 title: Support Us
 image: mouse.jpg
 permalink: /support-us/
+description: Want to support The Rat Cave?
+Here are some ways!
+Join our team or booster community, follow our Spotify, or vote for us!
 ---

 ### Want to support The Rat Cave?
 Here are some ways! ###